FlyAndNotDown/github-avatar-generator/README.md

 # Usage

-After building the application, you can execute it like this:
+After built the application, you can execute it like this:

 ```shell
 .\build\install\gh-avatar-generator\bin\gh-avatar-generator -s amazing_seed -o sample.png
 ```

-The arguments were specificed as follow:
+The arguments were specificed as follows:

 * `-s`: seed string, used to generate random color and block info
 * `-o`: output file name